Monoclonal B-cell lymphocytosis: Blood B-cell counts

 Individuals with MBL usually present with unexplained increases in blood lymphocyte counts (i.e. lymphocytosis).
 The most common causes for lymphocytosis are viral infections, autoimmune diseases (particularly connective tissue diseases), hypersensitivity reactions, acute stress reactions, and prior splenectomy.
 Unlike many individuals with lymphocytosis due to the latter disorders, individuals with MBL are asymptomatic, may have a family history of CLL/SLL, are usually >40 years old, and may have a history of serious infections (high-count MBL is ~3-fold more likely than age-matched healthy controls to have a history of serious infections and infection-related hospitalizations).
-The diagnosis of MBL in these patients depends on finding 0.5-5x109 monoclonal B cells that express the makers characteristic of CLL/SLL MLB, atypical CLL/SLL MLB, non-CLL/SLL MLB, or MLB-MZ.
-However, individuals with CBL-MZ commonly present with B-cell blood counts that are extremely high (>4.0x109; range 3.0x109/L to 37.1x109/L); and may have an IgM monoclonal gammopathy.
+The diagnosis of MBL in these patients depends on finding 0.5-5 billion monoclonal B cells that express the markers characteristic of CLL/SLL MLB, atypical CLL/SLL MLB, non-CLL/SLL MLB, or MLB-MZ.
+However, individuals with CBL-MZ commonly present with B-cell blood counts that are extremely high (>4.0 billion; range 3.0 billion/L to 37.1 billion/L); and may have an IgM monoclonal gammopathy.